If you bought a box of cookies from the Vintage Hills Brownies this year, you helped support the Community OutReach for Education (CORE) campaign.

 Pleasanton Partnerships In Education (PPIE) spokeswoman Debi Covello called the kids' donation "incredible."

 Elementary schools have brought in $258,752.
-That puts them at 64 percent of their target of $399,375.
-This latest money raised has bumped elementary schools to their next level of funding: three hours tech support and two hours additional library per day per site.
+That puts them at 64 percent of their target of $399,375, and the latest money raised has bumped elementary schools to their next level of funding: three hours tech support and two hours additional library per day per site.

 Currently, middle schools have raised $84,028, about 36 percent of their goal.
 That's enough to provide middle schools two-and-a-half hours additional for library assistants and two hours tech support per day per site.
 If middle schools can reach $92,813, that will pay for three hours of tech support per day per site.